Benefits

 Increased fat oxidation (proposed)

-Animal studies (Stanko et al rats) suggest pyruvate + dihydroxyacetone supplementation increases resting energy expenditure and fat oxidation, possibly via enhanced TCA cycle flux.
-Human evidence for this mechanism is limited; Stone 1999 found increased fat oxidation during exercise but no chronic body composition difference.
+Animal studies suggest pyruvate plus dihydroxyacetone supplementation increases resting energy expenditure and fat oxidation, possibly via enhanced TCA cycle flux.
+Human evidence for this mechanism is limited; one trial found increased fat oxidation during exercise but no chronic body composition difference.

 NAD+/NADH redox balance

 Pyruvate-to-lactate conversion regenerates NAD+ from NADH (via lactate dehydrogenase).
 High-dose pyruvate may shift cellular redox state, potentially affecting mitochondrial function and metabolic efficiency.
-This is one proposed mechanism for the mood/energy effects observed in Kalman 1999.
+This is one proposed mechanism for the observed mood/energy effects.

 Clinical trials

-9 trials identified; 6 included in meta-analysis.
+9 trials identified; 6 included in pooled analysis.
 All had methodological weaknesses.
 Doses ranged 5-44 g/day across diverse populations.

 26 healthy overweight Caucasian men and women.
 Randomized to pyruvate 6 g/day (n=12: 3M, 9F) or placebo (n=14: 7M, 7F).
 All completed 3×/week aerobic-anaerobic exercise (45-60 min sessions).